 Adaptation Displacement: The MGM movie adaptation is much better known than the Oz books.
-Some of the more recent sequels to The Wizard of Oz — such as Wicked — are based on the movie and not the book version.
+Some of the more recent sequels to The Wizard of Oz — such as Wicked (though it contains a lot of book references and features some book characters) — are based on the movie and not the book version.

 Broken Base: The fandom is largely split between fans of the books and fans of the MGM movie.
 And that's not counting residents of the former Soviet Union, whose experience comes mostly from Volkov's adaptation, Tales of the Magic Land.